genxbe/k3x-cli-tools/README.md

 This CLI plugin has a set of opinionated commands that are meant to be used with the Kirby CLI.

+### Available commands

+#### Kirby features

 * `kirby x:kirby:roots`
 	* Show the roots of your Kirby installation in a pretty way
-* `kirby x:kirby:down {email}` - Put your site in maintenance mode with an optional email address for contact reasons
+* `kirby x:kirby:down {email}`
+	* Put your site in maintenance mode with an optional email address for contact reasons
+* `kirby x:kirby:up`
-* `kirby x:kirby:up` - Disable the maintenance mode
+	* Disable the maintenance mode

+#### Plugin features

+* `kirby x:plugins:list`
-* `kirby x:plugins:list` - Show the plugins of your kirby installation with version numbers in a pretty way
+	* Show the plugins of your kirby installation with version numbers in a pretty way
+* `kirby x:plugins:delete`
-* `kirby x:plugins:delete` - Delete a plugin from your kirby installation (via 'composer remove')
+	* Delete a plugin from your kirby installation (via 'composer remove')
-* `kirby x:plugins:publish {filetype}` - Publish plugin overwriteable files to your root installation.
+* `kirby x:plugins:publish {filetype}`
+	* Publish plugin overwriteable files to your root installation.
 If you don't pass a filetype you will be asked to choose one in a handy menu.

 ### Maintenance mode